 Above all, it gives an insightful understanding of what makes Lim Kit Siang Lim Kit Siang.

-This was the very first book I picked up upon arriving in Malaysia, simply because I had enjoyed Mr. Kee Thuan Chye’s writing (reviewed one of his many books here) and also because I was interested in learning more about Mr. Lim Kit Siang, an influential and recently retired politician in Malaysia.
+I picked up this book upon arriving in Malaysia, simply because I had enjoyed Mr. Kee Thuan Chye’s writing (reviewed one of his many books here) and also because I was interested in learning more about Mr. Lim Kit Siang, an influential and recently retired politician in Malaysia.

 Biographies are the hardest to write I find, especially those that are about politicians, especially in Malaysia, when writing about anything that’s considered ‘sensitive’ and unfavorable to the government, can probably get you in trouble.
 Also, I think, when writing about someone else who had played a part in your life, it is hard to be impartial.